shikhashikz/shikhashikz.github.io/_posts/2021-09-16-Marketing-Trivia-Post4.md

 >You can integrate all the information received from this medium to your automation system!
 Isn’t that a music to the ears when integration between different tech stack and consolidation of the information for a contact is an Achilles heel for we the marketers.
 >

-***Have you experimented with LinkedIn Conversation ads?
+***Have you experimented with LinkedIn Conversational ads?
 What’s your experience been like?
 Look forward to hearing on that.***